SriNeogi/Product-Segmentation/README.md

 # Dataset
 *Sample deals data containing row-wise time series data.
-The first 2 columns (Market and Sales Product) are non-numerical columns, so we remove them, perform out Kmeans cluster analysis on the numerical matrix and then add them back at the end.
+The first 2 columns (Market and Sales Product) are non-numerical columns, so we remove them, run the Kmeans cluster model on the numerical matrix and then add them back at the end.
 *The features used for Kmeans analysis are Mean Volume and Coefficient of variation.

 # Libraries